Leszek Balcerowicz: Criticism

 High unemployment remained a problem for some two decades after the implementation of the reforms, leaving certain poverty-stricken regions with structural unemployment.
 Reducing unprofitability of the state-owned companies required significant layoffs.
 Even though over 2 million Poles emigrated from Poland since its entry into the EU, until 2010s, the unemployment level remained at 13%.
-Populist politician Andrzej Lepper, the leader of the populist Self-Defense (Samoobrona) party, created the slogan: "Balcerowicz must go" (Balcerowicz musi odejść), echoing the disgruntlement felt by some Poles with Balcerowicz's plan.
+Populist politician Andrzej Lepper, the leader of the populist Self-Defence (Samoobrona) party, created the slogan: "Balcerowicz must go" (Balcerowicz musi odejść), echoing the disgruntlement felt by some Poles with Balcerowicz's plan.
 However, since 2013, the unemployment rate has not exceeded 10% and in 2019 has reached the record low of 3.8%.